freedomofpress/pressfreedomtracker.us/README.rst

     :target: https://circleci.com/gh/freedomofpress/tracker

-This is the website of the U.S. Press Freedom Tracker.
+This is the code that powers the U.S. Press Freedom Tracker website.
 It is built with Wagtail and served at `pressfreedomtracker.us <https://pressfreedomtracker.us/>`_.

 Development